chef/chef-web-docs/chef_master/source/config_rb_client.rst

    Enable or disable sending events to the Microsoft Windows "Application" event log.
 When ``false``, events are sent to the Microsoft Windows "Application" event log at the start and end of a chef-client run, and also if a chef-client run fails.
 Set to ``true`` to disable event logging.
 Default value: ``false``.

 ``enable_reporting``
-   Cause the chef-client to send data to the Chef server for use with Reporting.
+   Cause the chef-client to send run data to the Automate server.

 ``enable_reporting_url_fatals``
-   Cause the chef-client run to fail when Reporting data cannot be sent to the Chef server (for any reason).
+   Cause the chef-client run to fail when run data cannot be sent to the Automate server (for any reason).

 ``enable_selinux_file_permission_fixup``
    SELinux environments only.
 Cause the chef-client to attempt to apply the correct file permissions to an updated file via the ``restorecon`` command.
 Set this value to ``false`` to prevent the chef-client from attempting this action.